raf-lim/rs-data/README.md

 - Database: Postgres
 - Updater (Python): autmatically updates data in the database (crone schedule on updater/main.py)
   - US metrics are set as plugins and can be freely added and removed.
-- API (FastAPI): serves data from database
+- API (FastAPI): serves data from the database
 - Frontend (Django): pulls (form API) and presents data.

 #### Requirements
 Online and Docker up and running.